 Vegan Royal icing can be kept for a couple of days at room temperature.
 However, it is preferable to store it in the fridge to last for a couple of weeks.

-Leave it until it’s room temperature, stir it, and it will be ready for use.
+Leave it until it’s room temperature, stir it, and be ready for use.